The Hall of Presidents: Second Trump administration (2025–present)

 The attraction closed for refurbishment on January 20, 2025, following the second inauguration of Donald Trump, and reopened on June 29 of the same year.
-Unlike with previous revisions, due to the increasingly polarizing political climate that had been forming since its last overhaul with Biden, the updates were made quietly without any press releases or posts on social media highlighting the changes.
-The second Trump incarnation of the attraction is virtually a complete reinstatement of the first, including the film The Idea of a President, which originally premiered during the first Trump incarnation in 2017 and was used during the Biden incarnation.
-This version was the first to feature a previous president returning to center stage due to beginning a nonconsecutive term in office.
+Unlike with previous revisions, due to the increasingly polarizing political climate that had been forming since its last overhaul with Biden, the updates were made quietly without any press releases or social media posts highlighting the changes.
+The second Trump incarnation of the attraction is virtually a complete reinstatement of the first, including the film The Idea of a President, which originally premiered with the first Trump incarnation and was used during the Biden incarnation.
+This version was the first to feature a previous president returning to center stage.
 The attraction reutilizes the original 2017 recording of Trump reciting the presidential oath, however the short speech that originally followed the oath was excised, akin to the previous Biden version; the roll call skips from Obama to Biden.